graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

 **Behaviour Curation Pipeline (left)**: All the 3 stages of behaviour curation
 pipeline: _solution_, _reflection_, _extraction_.
 LLM A is referred to as the
 <tt>Metacognitive Strategist</tt>. **Reasoning with behaviours (right; in
-gray)**: The three proposed ways to utilize behaviours -- inference, self-improvement and supervised fine-tuning (SFT).
+gray)**: The three proposed ways to utilise behaviours -- inference, self-improvement and supervised fine-tuning (SFT).
 LLM B and LLM C are a student and teacher LLMs respectively.